What is Cultivating Families?

 - Participate in our greater Houston area Foster Care Prayer Initiative.

 - Encourage participation in our Trauma-Informed Volunteer and Child-care Worker Training.

-- Complete and submit adoption and foster care activity participation and outcome evaluation reports.
+- Complete and submit Cultivating Families’ outcome evaluation reports.

 What would our ongoing commitment be?

 We ask that each congregation continue their adoption and foster care activities and prayer initiative for years to come.
-Cultivating Families will continue to be a resource for this activity and others, if a congregation decides to add activities.
+Cultivating Families will continue to be a resource for your congregation.

 Does your goal include finding forever families for at-risk or hard to place children?